 And that brings us – to my mind anyway – to the best version yet, the one about to be released on Springtime in New York.

 I’m assuming that is Alan Clark from Dire Straits on piano.
-Dylan adds some nice harmonic, not to mention a great vocal.
-The whole thing is pristine.
+Dylan adds some nice harmonica, not to mention a great vocal.
 Dylan said it wasn’t included on Infidels because he “didn’t record it right.”
 I might have to disagree with him there.
 Infidels is a good record, but this recording is arguably better than anything on it.
 And way better than the version on Bootleg Series Volume 1-3.

 Anyway.
 Based on this gem, I’m really looking forward to this release.